 Is it any good?

-Nothing wrong with a little bawdy holiday action, but The Dog Who Saved the Holidays is a poor man's Home Alone that relies too heavily on tired tropes (the nagging pregnant wife, the insensitive husband) and fart jokes to really pull off what could be a cute, if sentimental, holiday movie that owes its best scenes to Shelley Long.
+Nothing wrong with a little bawdy holiday action, but The Dog Who Saved the Holidays is really just a poor man's Home Alone.
+It relies too heavily on tired tropes (the nagging pregnant wife, the insensitive husband) and fart jokes to really pull off what could be a cute, if sentimental, holiday movie that owes its best scenes to Shelley Long.

 Kids who like dogs may enjoy the plentiful scenes of puppies frolicking at the beach -- though you could also accomplish this with a few well-chosen YouTube compilations -- but parents may be wary of the endless flatulence jokes and stale stereotypes -- and, if not, even the plodding burglary plot will bore.

 Families can talk about...

 Families can talk about feeling left out.
 Have you ever felt like a sibling or a pet got more attention than you?
 How did you feel?
 What did you do about it?